Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/support/odbc-support-and-limitations.md

 Timestream does not support SQL queries with ";", so SQLExecDirect does work with SQL queries with ";" at the end.
 For the types of SQL queries supported by Timestream, visit the official Timestream query [language support page](https://docs.aws.amazon.com/timestream/latest/developerguide/reference.html).

 ## SQLTables
-The driver supports catalog patterns for SQLTables for both ODBC ver 2.0 and ODBC ver 3.0.
+Similarly to SQLColumns, the driver supports catalog patterns for SQLTables for both ODBC ver 2.0 and ODBC ver 3.0.
 When `SQL_ATTR_METADATA_ID` is set to `false` (default), it means database name and table name need to be treated as case-sensitive search patterns.
 Parameters passed as nullptr has same meaning as "%" (search pattern that match everything).
 Read more about search patterns [here](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/pattern-value-arguments?view=sql-server-ver16).

 When `SQL_ATTR_METADATA_ID` is set to `true`, it means database name and table name need to be treated as case-insensitive identifiers.
 In this case, if database name/table name are passed as nullptr to the driver, then the driver would give HY009: invalid use of null pointer error.
 Read more about identifiers [here](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/identifier-arguments?view=sql-server-ver16).